The Farewell Tour (video)

 The Farewell Tour is the third live music video title by singer-actress Cher.
-Released by Warner Music Video in 2003, it contained a live date from Living Proof: The Farewell Tour, filmed at American Airlines Arena in Miami on November 8, 2002.
+Released by Warner Music Video in 2003, it contained a live performance from Living Proof: The Farewell Tour, filmed at American Airlines Arena in Miami on November 8, 2002.
 It was originally aired on April 8, 2003 as a television special on American network NBC attracting near 17 million viewers.
 Cher was awarded with an Emmy for Outstanding Variety, Music or Comedy Special.
 The same performance is also available on CD format as Live!
 The Farewell Tour.
 The video was a big success in many countries and has received several certification awards: 3× Platinum in the US, 8× Platinum in Australia and Platinum in the UK, among others respectively.